Sludge-Cat-Games/adventum-rules/Core Ruleset/Death's Door.md

+# Death's Door

 When your character hits 0 **HP**, they are at **DEATH'S DOOR**.
 You will have to make a **NORMAL** roll sometime soon to determine the fate of your character.
 If your character does not survive, that is ok.
 Make sure to discuss potential plans for a new character and establish what kinds of things you want to happen in the case of a character death.
 If there's a **SKILL** your character has that activates on death, you have to play it before rolling **DEATH'S DOOR**.

 Here are the consequences of a **DEATH's DOOR** roll.
 (FAILURE is below chart)

-**SUCCESS:
+###### SUCCESS:
-**You have escaped the clutches of the reaper for now.
+You have escaped the clutches of the reaper for now.
 You return to life with 1 HP.

-**SNAG:
+###### SNAG:
-**Look at your highest ATTRIBUTE (or ATTRIBUTES if they tie) and choose a corresponding option or the standard bargain on the Death's Bargains Chart.
+Look at your highest ATTRIBUTE (or ATTRIBUTES if they tie) and choose a corresponding option or the standard bargain on the Death's Bargains Chart.
 You also return to life with 1 HP.
 You can’t take the same bargain twice unless it’s the Standard Bargain.

-**FAILURE:
+###### FAILURE:
-**Your character does not get back up once they drop.
+Your character does not get back up once they drop.
 They might not die right now but they will soon.
 Make what little time they have left count.

 ## Death’s Bargains